coverclock/com-diag-hazer/README.md

 Tumbleweed, and Yodel features.
 (It is also a good example of how to use the features of the Diminuto library.)

+## Utilities

+Some of the Hazer scripts use command line utilities that not all Linux/GNU distros install by default.

+    sudo apt-get install bc
+    sudo apt-get install inotify-tools
+    sudo apt-get install socat

 ## Workflow

 For my own development workflow, I have also found it useful to install